kiwix/container-images/backup-docker/README.md

   `borg`.
 A default configuration is available at `conf/borgmatic.yaml` but one needs to be create by backup.

-* Before being able to get new backup, the remove repository needs to be initialized.
+* Before being able to get new backup, the remote repository needs to be initialized.
 This is mostly to configure how the data (not the access) will be encrypted.
 A choice is still to be made here but https://borgbackup.readthedocs.io/en/stable/usage/init.html is worth